SrujanKumar-K/Blogpost/Solarmarker/README.md

-Before we go into the source analysis, lets analyze the behaviour of malware through static & dynmic approach using windows sysinternals.
+Before we jump into the source code analysis, let's analyze the behaviour of malware through static & dynmic approach using windows sysinternals inside FLARE VM.

 ####  Behavioural Analysis

 #### Static
-By running the sample through the "_Strings & FLoss_", didnt find much useful readle strings as the code is haeavily obfucated.
+By running the sample through the "_Strings & FLoss_" tools, didnt find much useful readle strings as the code is haeavily obfucated.
 It is an indication that the strings will be resolved dynamically.
-However, the orginal file name is
+However, the sample is compiled with orginal file name as

      wABCDEFGHIJKLMNOPQRSTUVWXYZABCDEFGHIJKLMNOPQRSTUVWXYZRZMn63PNTTJDlrIDa2qzvPQW0AQVccp4BN8YTSRlE4LJTJR_U4TkV